christf/decentral_network/decentral_freifunk.md

   contribution is not easily possible.

-## current state

-### Nodes

-To form a network of the current Freifunk stack, a star-like topology is created by using central VPN gateways.
-These will accept VPN connections from nodes and offload traffic to some exit.
-This could be called a centralized design.

-### Exits

-Exits are part of the freifunk network.
-Exits route traffic from the Freifunk network towards the internet.
-For this they expose a default route.
-Upstream is connected either via yet another VPN or via a Freifunk Provider or via direct exit.

-## future state

-### Nodes

-Nodes in the future are like current, however the ability to expose a default route is added.

-### Exits

-Exits are dedicated to handling the uplink connection where traffic is offloaded.
-Exits are not part of the Freifunk network.

-## Implications
+## Ideas

+### move more exit functionality into nodes

+#### Node operators should be able to chose their node to become an Exit

-* traffic may leave the Freifunk network at any node should their operator chose so.
+traffic may leave the Freifunk network at any node should their operator chose so.
+This would de-centralize the delivery of internet services.
-* source-specific routing must be used on all nodes

-## Implementation

-### Prefixd

 We already have a daemon that decides which prefixes are announced. thus prefix-sharing should already be possible.
-Although it is likely broken in subtle ways
+Although it is likely broken in subtle ways and likely needs fixing.
+So in theory, this is already possible.

-## Outlook

-### move more exit functionality into nodes
+In practice it is untested and it is broken as long as one single node in the Freifunk network deploys a default route without a from stanza.
+The feature thus can only be tested with nodes that do not have a connection to existing networks.

-* Ability to open gre-tunnels for exiting traffic via some provider?
+#### Ability to open gre-tunnels for exiting traffic via some provider?

+We already have gre kernel modules, configuration would be device specific.
+Why don't we just include the relevant gre modules in our firmware builds for the larger targets?
+This would be a quick win.

 ### Change topology by allowing peer-to-peer VPN connections